Debunking 4 Myths About Invisalign

 Invisalign first started popping up in North America in 1999.
 Since then, the smooth, clear, plastic aligners that correct teeth with nearly invisible trays have become the most popular cosmetic dental treatment on the market, even though most people have yet to become entirely familiar with what Invisalign is and how it works.

 These clear, removable aligners could no doubt be the answer to your smile problem.
 However, many only know the myths about the virtually invisible straightening trays.
 We want to help clear up some of the confusion.
-This short guide will help you learn the truth about a few common Invisalign myths.
+The team at Snodgrass-King Dental in Middle Tennessee want to help you learn the truth about a few common Invisalign myths.

 Myth 1 – Invisalign Is Not Ideal for Severe Misalignments